ableplayer/ableplayer/README.md

 in.
 If multiple video sources are already provided (e.g., an MP4 and WebM file), then the described version must be available in both of these formats.
-For each video source that has a described version available, add a **data-desc-src** attribute to the \<source\> element for that video.
+For each video source that has a described version available, add a **data-desc-src** attribute to the `<source>` element for that video.
 The value of this attribute is a path pointing to the described version of the video.
-With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the “D” button on the controller.
+With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the "D" button on the controller.

-If descriptions are available using either of the above methods, a Description toggle button appears on the controller (represented by the universal Description symbol, the letter “D”).
+If descriptions are available using either of the above methods, a Description toggle button appears on the controller (represented by the universal Description symbol, the letter "D").
 How descriptions are ultimately delivered depends on which of the above methods is used, and on user preference.
 If a user prefers text-based description announced by their screen reader, that’s what they’ll get.
 If they prefer an